 To address this problem, a company can review the reasons for extending the Task table.
 They can de-normalize existing extended tables through migration back into their own ServiceNow instance.

 Getting Some Help with Technical and Data Debt

 These polling questions show that technical and data debt is pervasive – but that enterprises are open to taking meaningful steps to address these risky and performance-impacting problems.

 For all of the above methods of addressing technical and data debt, Perspectium can assist.
 We can help you migrate data to another ServiceNow instance, upgrade ServiceNow with confidence in data integrity, and move your attachments to a database.
-If you’re ready to chat, let’s get in touch.
+If you’d like to learn more about backup and restore, check out DataSync Snapshot.
+Or if you’re ready to chat, let’s get in touch.

 For more on eliminating technical and data debt, check out the Perspectium webinar Five Ways to Avoid Data Debt in ServiceNow … For Good!